hiiamboris/red-wiki/Draw-dialect.md

 **Description**

-Draws a box using the top-left (first argument) and bottom-right (second argument) edge points.
-An optional radius can be provided for making the corners round.
+Draws a box using the top-left (first argument) and bottom-right (second argument) vertices.
+An optional radius can be provided for making round corners.

 ## Polygon